 “We were searching for programs that exemplify strong clinical practice in both general and special education and these two programs really emerged,” said West.
 “Comparatively, the programs are very different but they both offer dual certification in general and special education when the teacher candidates complete the programs.
 The principals and superintendents in local school districts, which the universities serve, love these graduates because they are well prepared and versatile in both general and special education.
 In fact they think of themselves as both, not one or the other.”

 The new AACTE research-to-practice spotlight will include a video series that features interviews with key players at these institutions.
 “You are going to see teacher candidates and mentor teachers in action with the students in the classroom, learn how the university faculty created the clinical practice programs, and hear from superintendents and principals on how the teachers are profession-ready on day one,” West added.
 The video series will debut early next year.
 “I think the key message in all of the videos is that it is well worth it to strengthen clinical practice in your program, and there is evidence that colleges of education want to be at the top of their game by providing stellar programs that produce teachers who are ready to meet the needs of all students,” West said.

 For more information about AACTE’s initiatives in special education preparation, visit aacte.org.

-Tags: AACTE partner organizations, capacity building, clinical preparation, early childhood education, nic, residencies, school-university partnership, secondary education, shortages, special education, teacher effectiveness, work-force development
+Tags: AACTE partner organizations, clinical preparation, early childhood education, research, school-university partnerships, secondary education, shortage, special education, teacher quality, workforce development

 Director of Marketing & Communications, AACTE